tidyverse/rvest/README.md

 * Navigate around a website as if you're in a browser with `html_session()`, `jump_to()`, `follow_link()`, `back()`, `forward()`, `submit_format()` and so on.

+To see examples of these function in use, check out the demos.

 # Inspirations